Rock Python

 Rock Python (M'Gula) is a supervillain appearing in American comic books published by Marvel Comics.
 The character is usually depicted as a member of the Serpent Society.
 He first appeared in Captain America #341 (May 1988), and was created by writer Mark Gruenwald and artist Kieron Dwyer.
 He has durable bones, skin and muscles, and uses specially designed grenades that entangle his opponents in steel ribbons.

-He was first introduced as a henchman of Viper as she took control of the Serpent Society, deposing Sidewinder as the leader of the Society.
-Viper's ploy to take control of the United States was foiled by Captain America and members of the Society still loyal to Sidewinder.
+Rock Python was introduced as a henchman of Viper as she took control of the Serpent Society, deposing Sidewinder as the leader of the Society.
+Viper's ploy to take control of the United States was foiled by Captain America and members of the Society loyal to Sidewinder.
 Rock Python was allowed to remain with the Society after Viper was defeated.
 He became a member of Serpent Solutions when the Society was reorganized.

 Publication history

 Rock Python first appeared in Captain America #341 (May 1988), and was created by writer Mark Gruenwald and artist Kieron Dwyer.
 He appeared in many other Captain America issues, including #342, #343, #355, #365, #367, #380, #381, #382, #385, #386, #387, #411, #413, #434, #435, and #437.
-He later appeared in Captain America Vol. 4 in issues #30 and #31, Amazing Spider-Man Vol. 2 in issues #562 and #563, and Avengers Assemble Vol. 3 in issues #1, #3, #4, and #5.
+He later appeared in Captain America Vol. 4 in issues #30 and #31, The Amazing Spider-Man Vol. 2 in issues #562 and #563, and Avengers Assemble (vol. 3).

-He additionally appeared briefly in other comic issues, including X-Men Annual #13, Captain America Annual #10, Thunderbolts: From the Marvel Vault #1, Captain America: Sam Wilson #4, Captain America: Steve Rogers #13, Amazing Spider-Man Vol. 5 #16, M.O.D.O.K.: Head Games #2, Avengers Vol. 8 #55, and Avengers Unlimited Infinity Comic #54.